 Being on the same page with each other is the key to getting work done in the right manner.
 The simplest way to achieve this is through regular meetings between the expert manager and the team in which both discuss work-related issues and develop a smart strategy to reach one or another goal.
 What you should keep in mind is that the outcome of the team’s work is always a result of your efforts in explaining your vision and objectives to them.
 To cultivate a good level of understanding, you should have 1 to 3 meetings a month depending on the complexity of your project and goals.

 6. Prepare a presentation for every new meeting

-Managers should prepare a presentation for every new meeting.
+Managers should prepare an engaging presentation for every new meeting.
 It is necessary to structure the information they are going to say as well as remove unnecessary details that will complicate the team’s understanding.
 Moreover, the process of preparation usually gives some more insights that pop up when the manager is wrapped up in their work.

 A good presentation is typically structured by doing the following:

 – outlining completed tasks and tasks-to-do in the backlog;